New Research Suggests The Nuclear Pasta That Lives In Neutron Stars May Be The Toughest Matter In The Universe

 — Science News (@ScienceNews) September 15, 2018

-Through computer simulation, researchers were able to take lasagna sheets and expand them, slowly stretching them out to see what happened to the material.
+Through computer simulation, researchers were able to take ‘lasagna sheets’ and expand them, slowly stretching them out to see what happened to the material.
 To do this required huge amounts of pressure, and to actually snap the pasta required such brute strength that it was more difficult to snap in the simulation than any other material.

 While previous simulations of this kind have shown that even the outside surface of neutrons stars would be more difficult to break than steel, up until recently no research had been conducted on the inner regions of these neutron stars where the nuclear pasta snugly resides.

 As physicist Constança Providência noted, “Now, what the researchers see is that the inner crust is even stronger.”

 The new study on the strength of nuclear pasta in neutron stars has been published in Physical Review Letters.